phillipbvetter/ctsmTMB/README.md

 ## Kalman Filters

-The package is currently mostly tailored towards the Kalman Filter.
+The package is currently mostly tailored towards the Kalman filter methods.
 The advantages of the methods are:

 1. The hessian of the likelihood function (w.r.t the fixed parameters
     $\theta$) is available.